The Herculoids: Cameos

 The Herculoids is mentioned in an episode of The Venture Bros., where an old "fan letter" of Dr. Venture to the show is discovered.
 Upon reading, the letter is revealed to be more akin to hate mail; young Rusty Venture called the Herculoids hippies for not fighting in Vietnam.

 Tundro and Gloop appear in "8 Simple Rules for Buying My Teenage Daughter", a fourth-season episode of Family Guy.
 In the scene, Gloop fails to get a babysitting job from Lois.
 In protest, Tundro shows up and fires his energy rocks at Lois.
 Gloop and Gleep appeared in a cameo as captured prisoners of a hostile alien race in the Dexter's Laboratory episode "Mis-Placed in Space".

+Fred Jones, Daphne Blake and Velma Dinkley disguise themselves as Zandor, Tara and Igoo at one point in the film Scooby-Doo!
+Mask of the Blue Falcon.

 Igoo, Gloop and Gleep make cameo appearances in Space Jam: A New Legacy.
 They are among the Warner Bros.
 3000 Server-Verse inhabitants that watch the basketball game between the Tune Squad and the Goon Squad.

 Igoo appeared in the HBO Max series Jellystone! episode "Jelly Wrestle Rumble" as a wrestler.
-Zandor and Gleep appeared in the season 2 episode "Bleep".
+Zandor and Gleep appeared in the season 2 episode "Bleep!".
 Gleep is portrayed as a female in a TV show where she is seen being hugged by Zandor.
 As for Gloop, he appears in "Heroes and Capes" as an enormous creature from the sewers.
+The Herculoids appeared in the third season finale "Marinara Madness" in which they are portrayed as hillbillies.